Supporting Educators • Promoting Learning

 To develop an understanding of how planning and play work effectively together, check out my good friend Paul Harris’s fabulous guest post, A Voyage of Discovery.

 Dr Stuart Brown adds much more to his definition of the ingredients of play, and I recommend you read his book.
+It may well lead to an entire rethink of how you teach the piano.

 Another important element, he suggests, is that play takes us outside of ourselves.
 Put simply, when fully engaged in play, we become less self-conscious.
 It seems to me that this could prove to be a key tool for some in overcoming performance anxiety.